The Babel Texts

 Introduction

-Are Paleolithic-era geometrics an archaic way to communicate through mathematics and astronomy, in which the angles draw the astronomical values that are central to measuring time1,2, or are they a form of “pictorial writing with as yet uncertain meaning”3,4; or are they, as most would contend, just random doodles, with no true meaning5-13.
+Are Paleolithic-era geometric patterns an archaic means to communicate through mathematics and astronomy, in which the angles drawn by the lines mark the astronomical values that are central to measuring time1,2; or are they a form of “pictorial writing with as yet uncertain meaning”3,4; or are they, as most would contend, just random childish doodles, with no true meaning5-13.

-In order to test this theory, which argues these ancient linear images were designed deliberately, and they are linked to the measurement of astronomical values1,2,14, a statistical test was developed in which known geometrical images were divided into two independent groups.
-In the first group, a graph was compiled from all the angles observed in large static images, these being the images present on the walls of caves; on large buildings, such as temples, or on other objects that are far too large to be rotated by hand; and, in the second group, a similar graph was obtained for all the angles present in portable art1,2,14,15.
+In order to test this first theory, which argues the oldest linear images were designed deliberately, and were linked to the measurement of astronomical values1,2,14, a statistical test was developed by the author, in which images of ancient geometrical images (from different eras and geographical locations) were divided into two independent groups.
+In the first group, a graph was compiled from all the angles observed in large static images, these being the angles extracted from large geometrical images present on the walls of caves; on walls of large buildings such as temples, or on other objects that are far too large to be rotated by any reasonable hand.
+In the second group, which is also identified as being the biased group, a similar graph was then obtained for all the angles present in portable art1,2,14,15; with the angles determined by best attempts to align as many angles to the most common angles seen in the static sample.

-By dividing ancient images in this way, it is now reasonable to predict that if the Null Hypothesis is correct, and these ancient patterns are random, and various different people drew them separately as artistic doodles or simple patterns, there should be no overlap between the data obtained from these two separate groups.
-However, if the data from these two groups are reasonably identical, which means the calculated p-value is less than .05, it can then be argued that the angles present in these lines were designed to hold meaning (in other words, they were created with deliberate intent), and they must then be considered the earliest known texts.
+By dividing ancient images in this way, it is now reasonable to predict that if the Null Hypothesis is correct, and these ancient patterns are random, and various unconnected people drew them separately as artistic doodles or as simple artistic patterns, there should be no overlap between the data obtained from these two separate groups, other than that forced by the preliminary bias to force the top most common lines to overlap.
+However, if the data from these two groups are reasonably identical, which means the calculated p-value is less than .05, after the biased peaks are removed, it can then be argued that the angles present in these lines were designed to hold meaning (in other words, they were created with deliberate intent), and if that is the case they must then be considered the earliest known texts.

 Experimental Background